jitsi/handbook/docs/dev-guide/iframe.md

   - **Dropbox recording** - Recording mode set to **`file`** with a Dropbox OAuth2 token.

-  Additionally, Dropbox saving should be enabled on the Jitsi Meet deploy config you are using.
+  Additionally, Dropbox saving should be enabled on the Jitsi meet deploy config you are using.

   - **File recording** - Recording mode set to **`file`**.